-You have had part of your small or large intestine taken out.
+You've had part of your small or large intestine taken out.
 You are likely to have pain that comes and goes for the next few days.
 After a laparoscopy, you may have shoulder pain.
 This is caused by the air your doctor put in your belly to help see your organs better.
 The pain may last for a day or two.
-You may feel like you have the flu.
+You may feel like you have influenza (flu).
 You also may have a low fever and feel tired and nauseated.
 This is common.
 You should feel better after 1 to 2 weeks and will probably be back to normal in 2 to 4 weeks.

 Your bowel movements may not be regular for several weeks.
 Also, you may have some blood in your stool.